MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_containers.md

 There are many ways to manage Windows Server Containers using both in-box Windows tools and Open Source management tools such as Docker.

 Here are some of the most common options available.
+If you aren't sure which you'd like, use PowerShell to get started since it doesn't require additional setup.

 ## PowerShell
-You can now create, run, and interact with Windows Server Containers using PowerShell cmdlets.
-There’s no dependency here on Docker – everything you need to get going is available in-box.
+You can create, run, and interact with Windows Server Containers using PowerShell cmdlets.
+Everything you need to get going is available in-box.

 If you’ve used Hyper-V PowerShell, the design of the cmdlets should be pretty familiar to you.
 A lot of the workflow is similar to how you’d manage a virtual machine using the Hyper-V module.
 Instead of `New-VM`, `Get-VM`, `Start-VM`, `Stop-VM`, you have `New-Container`, `Get-Container`, `Start-Container`, `Stop-Container`.
 There are quite a few container-specific cmdlets and parameters, but the general lifecycle and management of a Windows container looks roughly like that of a Hyper-V VM.